 - The ability to create custom fields.

-Build a WordPress membership site with a membership plugin such as MembershipWorks.
+Build a WordPress membership website with a membership plugin such as MembershipWorks.
 Connect the plugin to a payment gateway or processor like Authorize.net, PayPal Pro or Stripe that accommodates both one-time and auto-recurring payments.
 Note that MembershipWorks is ideal for organizations; coaches and content generators may want to look for a plugin that offers features such as drip content – such as LearnDash, s2Member or Memberpress.

 2. Communicate with members